 Spread the walnuts onto a baking sheet and toast in the oven for 8 to 10 minutes or until fragrant.
 Remove, cool to room temperature, then roughly chop.

-In a small mixing bowl, whisk the yogurt, mayonnaise, parsley, syrup, and lemon zest until well combined and set aside.
+In a small mixing bowl, whisk together the yogurt, mayonnaise, parsley, syrup, and lemon zest until well combined, then set aside.

-Halve, core, and cut the apples into 1/2 to 3/4-inch pieces, leaving the skin.
+Halve, core, and cut the apples into 1/2 to 3/4-inch pieces, leaving the skin on.

-Add the apples, celery, grapes, lettuce, and walnuts to the bowl, squeeze the juice of one lemon over the entire contents and toss gently.
+Add the apples, celery, grapes, lettuce, and walnuts to the bowl, then squeeze the juice of 1 lemon over the entire contents and toss gently.

-At this point, you can toss the salad with the dressing, or you can serve the salad individually with the dressing on the side.
+At this point, you can toss the salad with the dressing or serve it individually with the dressing on the side.